 Relational Plots in Seaborn – Scatter and Line Plots

-: Shows trends or patterns between variables using lines.
+scatterplot()– Visualizes the relationship between two continuous variables using points.lineplot()– Illustrates trends or patterns between variables using lines.

-Both are part of Seaborn's relational plotting tools.
+Both belong to Seaborn’s relational plotting family.

 When to Use Scatter vs. Line